-- 7 Enter 4647 in the Density edit field. - 8 Click OK to close the Subdomain Settings dialog box.
+- 7 in the Density edit field, type 4647. - 8 Click OK to close the Subdomain Settings dialog box.

-- I From the Physics menu choose Boundary Settings. - 2 Select Boundary 2 and set the Constraint condition to Fixed. - 3 Select all exterior boundaries (1, 2, 4, 7, 10, 12, 15, 16).
+- I From the Physics menu, choose Boundary Settings. - 2 Select Boundary 2, then set the Constraint condition to Fixed. - 3 Select all exterior boundaries (Boundaries 1, 2, 4, 7, 10, 12, 15, and 16).

-- 4 On the Electric BC page, set the Boundary condition to Zero charge/Symmetry. - 5 Click OK. - 6 Choose Physics>Periodic Conditions>Periodic Boundary Conditions. - 7 On the Source tab, select Boundary 1 and enter u in the first Expression edit field. - 8 On the Destination page, check Boundary 16 and enter u in the Expression edit field. - 9 On the Source Vertices page, select Vertex 1 and click the right double-arrow.
-Then select Vertex 2 and click the right double-arrow. - 10 On the Destination Vertices page, select Vertex 12 and click the right double-arrow, then Vertex 13 and the right double-arrow. - II Define the expressions v and V in a similar fashion, starting by entering them in the Expression edit field on the Source page, on rows 2 and 3 respectively. - 12 Click OK to close the Periodic Boundary Conditions dialog box.
+- 4 On the Electric BC page, set the Boundary condition to Zero charge/Symmetry. - 5 Click OK. - 6 Choose Physics>Periodic Conditions>Periodic Boundary Conditions. - 7 On the Source page, select Boundary 1.
+On the first row in the Expression column, type u, then press Enter; the software automatically adds the corresponding Constraint name poonstr1 to the table. - 8 On the Destination page, check Boundary 16 and type u in the Expression edit field. - 9 On the Source Vertices page, Ctrl-click to select Vertices 1 and 2, then click the >> button. - 10 On the Destination Vertices page, Ctrl-click to select Vertices 12 and 13, then click the >> button. - II Repeat Steps 7 through 10 to define the expressions v and V in an analogous fashion, starting by entering them in the Expression edit field on the Source page, on the 2nd and 3rd row, respectively. - 12 When done, click OK to close the Periodic Boundary Conditions dialog box.

-- I Choose Mesh>Free Mesh Parameters. - 2 From the Predefined mesh sizes list, choose Extremely fine. - 3 On the Subdomain page, select all subdomains and set the Method to Quad. - 4 On the Boundary page, select the upper boundaries of the substrate (4, 7, 10, 12, 15) and enter 0.05e-6 for the Maximum element size. - 5 Click Remesh, then click OK.
-When done, a zoom-in on the upper part of the geometry should look like Figure 3-44.
+- I Choose Mesh>Free Mesh Parameters. - 2 From the Predefined mesh sizes list, choose Extremely fine. - 3 On the Subdomain page, select all subdomains and set the Method to Quad. - 4 On the Boundary page, select the upper boundaries of the substrate (Boundaries 4, 7, 10, 12, and 15) and set the Maximum element size to 0.05e-6. - 5 Click Remesh, then click OK.
+When done, a zoom-in on the upper part of the geometry should look like Figure 3-61.

-Figure 3-44: The meshed geometry.
+Figure 3-61: The meshed geometry.